ProductPromotion

 //Assuming that your Application provides certain instances with Scoped lifetime.

-//Some of them implements a "Disposer" interface (defined winthin the application).
+//Some of them implements a "Disposer" interface (defined within the application).

 type Disposer interface {